azureflash/aoc/2025/day1.md

 And it yields an incorrect answer, too low.
 I'm going to have to go through some examples again with a fine comb... later.

+Here I am again, late evening day 2, after finishing both parts of day 2.
+My solution for d1p2 works for the given example, frustratingly enough...
+I'm going to try the approach of breaking my code with the smallest possible list of instructions.

+I thought to add an instruction at the end of the example to see if I can make my code fail using various ways.
+The first thing I tried is adding R68 at the end, making it stop on a zero.
+And course, it fails, the count doesn't increase.
+Womp womp!
+Time to step through with args to see what doesn't make sense.

+Looks like I'd added a bunch of inversions and additions that made no sense and the ranges were wrong in many instances.

+Now the ranges look correct, but it counts one too many.
+One inconsistency I noticed with the way I make ranges now, if the first number is positive, the start of the range is excluded, but if it's negative, the end of the range is excluded.

+Under negate range builds the range [a,b), I think I've been giving it a and n.
+I should compute b before using this pattern.
+On add does this in all cases.

+The solution I came up with:
+- Couple the positions and moves backwards to have the number of elements in the range first
+- Split out the sign of the move with on sign
+- Take the absolute value and create the range
+- Multiply to apply the sign of the move
+- Add the starting point

+This seems to generate including the starting point and excluding the ending point consistently every time, as originally desired.
+The answer this generates is 1 more than the first try, and is correct.
+Whew!

 # Solution Review